-Born at Low Close Form, nr Keighley, Yorkshire in 1893.
+Tom Spencer was born at Low Close, nr Keighley, Yorkshire in 1893.

-In 1911 they were variously employed as farm labourers, cloth weavers, wood sawers, and worsted winders.
+In 1911 those over 14 in the family were variously employed as farm labourers, cloth weavers, wood sawers, and worsted winders.
 Tom was employed as a spinning and draw over-looker by Messrs W Wilson and Son at Eastburn prior to his enlistment.

 36808 Pte Tom Spencer, 18th Bn Durham Light Infantry.